 Billing infrastructure costs

-Free and bring-your-own-license (BYOL) pricing
+Free, Contact me, and bring-your-own-license (BYOL) pricing

-Pay-as-you-go and subscription (site-based) pricing
+Usage-based and subscription pricing

 Free software trials